-If you ask people to name some of the rivers that flow into Puget Sound, they might list the Skagit or the Nisqually or any one of 2,800 streams that arrive from the surrounding mountains.
+If you ask people to name some of the rivers that flow into Puget Sound, they might list the Skagit or the Nisqually or any one of thousands of creeks and streams that arrive from the surrounding mountains.
 They are less likely to mention that Puget Sound’s largest river is one you can’t see from the land.

 It’s a river that has no name but starts deep off the Washington coast and pushes trillions of gallons of ocean water through the Strait of Juan de Fuca in a raging torrent the size of the Amazon.
 This underwater Amazon flows through Juan de Fuca Canyon stirring up turbulent waves and eddies that churn the waters of Puget Sound deep below the surface.